Arbitrary Pattern Formation on a Continuous Circle by Oblivious Robot Swarm

 \section{Conclusion}

 The arbitrary pattern formation problem is a classical problem in the field of swarm robotics.
 Till now it has been studied considering the euclidean plane and some discrete domains mostly.
 In continuous domains, there are certain environments that restrict the movement of the robot in any direction.
 Any closed curve embedded on a plane is an example of this.
 In the real world, this kind of environment can be seen everywhere, for example, train lines, road networks, etc. It can be argued that a problem solvable in a continuous circle can be solved on any closed curve.
 So here, in this paper, this problem has been introduced on a continuous circle for the first time.
-Here, considering a rotationally asymmetric initial configuration having an odd number of oblivious and silent robots, a distributed deterministic algorithm $APF\_CIRCLE$ has been provided that solves the arbitrary pattern formation problem on a continuous circle of fixed radius within $O(n)$ epochs of time under a semi-synchronous scheduler.
-To justify the initial rotationally asymmetric configuration, it has been also been shown that if the initial configuration is rotationally symmetric then, no deterministic algorithm exists that solves the arbitrary pattern formation problem on a circle.
-Furthermore, by tweaking the deterministic algorithm a little bit, a probabilistic algorithm has been described that solves arbitrary pattern formation problem for any $n$ number of robots on a circle, where $n \ge 3$.
+Her in this work we have completely characterized the class of initial configurations for which arbitrary pattern formation problem is solvable in a deterministic method and then provided an deterministic and distributed algorithm $APF\_CIRCLE$ which solves the APF problem for any solvable configuration considering the robots to be oblivious, silent and without chirality under a semi synchronous scheduler.